renovatebot/renovate/docs/usage/configuration-options.md

 - You are hopefully mistaken, and there's a better approach you should use, so open a new "config help" discussion at the [Renovate discussions tab](https://github.com/renovatebot/renovate/discussions) or
 - You have a use case we didn't expect and we should have a feature request from you to add it to the project

+## branchNameStrict

+By default, Renovate does not use strict-mode when slugifying the branch name.
+This means that certain special characters such as `.` may end up within the branch name.

+By setting this configuration to `true`, all special characters will be removed from the branch name, resulting in a branch name consisting exclusively of alphabetic characters separated by `-`.

 ## branchPrefix

 You can modify this field if you want to change the prefix used.